projectsveltos/sveltos-agent/README.md

 Please refere to sveltos [documentation](https://projectsveltos.github.io/sveltos/).

-Classify cluster and report back to management cluster.
+1. Classify cluster and report back to management cluster.
+1. Reports health statuses for Kubernetes resources.

 It gets automatically deployed in each managed cluster.
 It watches for Kubernetes resources and Classifier instances and classifiy a cluster.
+It watches for Kubernetes resources and HealthCheck instances and reports health statuses.

 Please refer to [Classifier](https://projectsveltos.github.io/sveltos/labels_management/) for more information.